Validation HelpersFurther information on pre-defined helpers to validate data for model attributes

 20 | end |

-argument specifies that the numericality validation helper will be applied to the attribute.
-This validation ensures that the attribute is a numeral, like 7
+Breaking down this line of code, the call to validates adds the specified validation to the model class.
+The :score argument specifies that the validation will apply to the score attribute of the class.
+The numericality: true argument specifies that the numericality validation helper will be applied to the attribute.
+This validation ensures that the attribute is a numeral, like 7 and not an alphabetic string such as seven.

 Inclusion Validation